 Page Indicators

 This is the interesting part, and the part missing from some other controls.
-The page indicators are just a horizontal StackLayout grouping of child elements -- one child element per page.
-My example shows a few different options:
+The page indicators are just a horizontal StackLayout

-• Dots: The page indicators appear as tiny dots.
+control. - Dots: The page indicators appear as tiny dots.
 It is common to see this style of page indicators on gallery-style carousel layouts.

-• Tabs: The page indicators appear as a tab bar with icons (and for iOS, text).
+- Tabs: The page indicators appear as a tab bar with icons (and for iOS, text).

 The dots are simply Buttons.
 As the ItemsSource changes, so does the number of dots.

-The tabs are a bit more involved.
-As the ItemsSource changes, we clear all of the existing tabs, and make sure to draw new ones.
-Each tab is itself a StackLayout.
+.
 If on iOS, you will get the icon and tab text.
 If on Android, you will only see the icon.
 These are typical patterns, but the code is customizable and can be configured in whichever way makes most sense for your application.
 Also, my example has hardcoded icon and text values, but these are easily configurable.

 Putting It Together On Screen

-This example has some conditional logic to handle the different page indicator styles, but generally I'm laying out the screen using a RelativeLayout.
+This example has some conditional logic to handle the different page indicator styles, but generally I'm laying out the screen using a RelativeLayout

 You can make this as simple or complex as you need.
 If you look at the layout for Dots, I overlay the dots page indicator onto the carousel view content.
 This is a common pattern with gallery-style carousels.